Ma1war33/Wordle/README.md

 Each guess must be a valid five-letter word.
 Hit the enter button to submit.
 If the word is not a valid word it will not be submitted.

-After each guess, the color of the tiles will change to show how close your guess was to the word.
+After each guess, the color of the letters will change to show how close your guess was to the word.

 // Options